GivyBoy/ml/python/classical/supervised/readme.md

 # Implementations of (Supervised) ML Models From Scratch

+To-Do:<br>
-1. To-Do: Implement an optimization class for ML models so we can easily add more advanced models
+    1.Implement an optimization class for ML models so we can easily add more advanced models